Department of Sociology and Legal Studies

 Broadly, my research examines issues related to education and schooling.
 These projects intersect with research and theories of organizations, family, inequality, and technology.
 As a qualitative researcher, I use a variety of techniques to answer my research questions including interviews, field research, video-recorded observations, and photo-interviewing.
 I have also worked on several mixed method projects.
 My graduate students are intimately involved in these projects, collecting data through RAs and publishing articles and chapters with me.
 Several of my students are using these data for their theses.

-I recently completed a multi-method project on robotics and 21st century competencies.
+Robotics and 21st Century Classrooms: I recently completed a multi-method project on robotics and 21st century competencies.
 We conducted focus groups, interviews, video-recorded observations and surveyed educators in nine Ontario school boards (with Drs.
 John McLevey, Robert Gorbet and Allyson Stokes).
-I was recently awarded a Connection Grant.
-The team hosted a two-day workshop, bringing together academics, industry stakeholders, and policy-makers to discuss changing education and labour market demands.
-We also wrote a white paper and are working on peer reviewed publications:
+We were awarded a SSHRC Connection Grant to host a two-day workshop, bringing together academics, industry stakeholders, and policy-makers to discuss changing education and labour market demands.

 This research has generated a lot of media attention.
-Recently, I was on The Agenda and conducted over 30 radio interviews.
-For example:
+I was on The Agenda and conducted over 30 radio interviews.

 A sample policy report Building Confidence Making Connections: Continuing the Summer Literacy Learning Project in Ontario Schools can be found at: http://www.ontariodirectors.ca/summer_literacy.html

-Finally, I am working on a few Covid-19 and schooling projects and papers with researchers at the University of Waterloo, Memorial University, and the University of Toronto.
+Covid-19 School Closures: I am working on a few Covid-19 and schooling papers with researchers at the University of Waterloo, Memorial University, University of Ottawa, and the University of Toronto.

 http://www.fairchancelearning.com/education-onward